ctro/chasingtails-reports/README.md

 #### Add your env
 Don't forget to add your environment via a new `.env` file.

+Use an IAM user for the AWS credentialis.
+The user needs these permissions:

+- `AmazonS3FullAccess`

 #### Compile assets
 `RAILS_ENV=production rake assets:precompile`